antonmry/nvim-playground/README.md

     THIS FUNCTION IS NOT ASYNCHRONOUS.
 Neovim will be frozen until the command completes.
 Be careful with long strings and high delays.

-send_highlighted_text_with_delay_ms(delay)
+send_lines_with_delay_ms(delay)
   Parameters:
     - delay: a delay between each printed character, specified in milliseconds
   Description:
-    This function will send the highlighted text to the configured target, with the given delay between each character sent.
+    This function will send selected lines or current line to the configured target, with the given delay between each character sent.
 This can be useful for e.g. instructional applications, or a LMGTFY presentational panache.

-send_paragraph_text_with_delay_ms(delay)
-  Description:
-    Same as the above, but for captured paragraph text.

 get_wezterm_pane()
   Description: